gtronset/beets-filetote/README.md

   print_ignored: true
 ```

-`exclude`-d files take precedence over other matching, meaning exclude will
+`exclude`-d files take precedence over other matching, meaning exclude will override
-trump other matches by either `extensions` or `filenames`.
+other matches by either `extensions` or `filenames`.

 [glob pattern]: https://docs.python.org/3/library/glob.html#module-glob

 ### Matching/Handling Files

-In order to collect extra files and artifacts, Filetote needs to be told which
+In order to collect extra files and artifacts, Filetote needs to be told which types of
-types of files it should care about.
+files it should care about.
 This can be done using the following:

 - `ext`
 - `filename`
 - `pattern`

-Filetote can also grab "paired" files, meaning those files having the same name
+Filetote can also grab "paired" files, meaning those files having the same name as a
-as a matching media item/track.
+matching media item/track.

 #### Extension (`ext`)

-Filename can match on the extensio) of the file, in a space-delimited list
+Filename can match on the extensio) of the file, in a space-delimited list (string
-(string sequence).
+sequence).
 Take:

 ```yaml
 filetote: